 Which are the top landlord forums in the UK?

-This is a matter of preference.
-To some extent, it depends on what sort of questions you are likely to ask.
-Some landlords forums are general forums which discuss a variety of general questions.
-Some forums are more specialist in the content, and its members seem to be more analytic.
+Some landlord’s forums are general forums that discuss a variety of questions.
+Some forums are more specialist in the content, and their members seem to be more analytic.

-Are landlord forums monitored?
+Are forums monitored?

 Forums are to provide a service and a pleasant experience for the members.
-The British Landlord Association landlord forum is rigorous in its policy when it comes to abuse of its rules.
+The British Landlord Association landlord forum is rigorous in its policy regarding abuse of its rules.

 The various forums work differently; each one is unique.
-The British Landlord Association landlords forum is set up to be easy, clean and user friendly.
+The British Landlord Association forum is set up to be easy, clean and user friendly.

-As an alternative should you require quick free legal advice and you are not a member of any landlords association you can contact Landlord Advice UK which is a national company who run a free advice helpline for UK landlords 020 3903 2000 Email: admin@landlordadvice. co.uk
+Alternatively for free legal advice, if you are not a member of any landlords association, you can contact Landlord Advice UK.
+Free advice helpline for UK landlords 020 3903 2000 Email: admin@landlordadvice. co.uk

 Author: Simon Hampton [email protected]